Master of Arts in Modern Languages Education (MA)

 |Int.
 Tuition Award (ITA) per year (if eligible)||$1,500.00 (-)|

 |Costs of living (yearly)||starting at $16,954.00 (check cost calculator)|

 All fees for the year are subject to adjustment and UBC reserves the right to change any fees without notice at any time, including tuition and student fees.
 Tuition fees are reviewed annually by the UBC Board of Governors.
 In recent years, tuition increases have been 2% for continuing domestic students and between 2% and 5% for continuing international students.
 New students may see higher increases in tuition.
 Admitted students who defer their admission are subject to the potentially higher tuition fees for incoming students effective at the later program start date.
 In case of a discrepancy between this webpage and the UBC Calendar, the UBC Calendar entry will be held to be correct.

 This list shows faculty members with full supervisory privileges who are affiliated with this program.
 It is not a comprehensive list of all potential supervisors as faculty from other programs or faculty members without full supervisory privileges can request approvals to supervise graduate students in this program.

-Bournot-Trites, Monique (Bilingualism, French immersion, Assessment, Intercultural communication, Reading)
+Bournot-Trites, Monique (Bilingualism and Multilingualism, Teaching and Learning Systems, bilingualism, French immersion, Language Assessment, Intercultural communication, reading)

 Duff, Patricia (applied linguistics and sociolinguistics, multilingualism and work, sociocultural and sociopolitical aspects of languages in education, Adolescent issues, adult education issues, English and French as second languages, international perspecives)